 One of Sonos's best features is that you can build playlists directly within the Sonos app, and from multiple sources as well.
 So if you want to add tracks from both Spotify and Tidal onto a playlist of tracks from your NAS library, you can.

 Finally, there's voice control.
-Continuing its agnostic approach, Sonos offers all three main voice assistants – Amazon's Alexa, Apple's Siri and Google Assistant – in its compatible, smart products (which is all of the wireless speakers and soundbars, minus the Sonos Five and One SL).
+Continuing its agnostic approach, Sonos offers all three main voice assistants – Amazon's Alexa, Apple's Siri and Google Assistant – in its compatible smart products (which is all of the wireless speakers and soundbars, minus the Sonos Five and 'SL' speakers).

 - Apple Music vs Spotify: which is better?